pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 ## Creating a basic Pushkin site

-Create an empty directory (e.g., `pushkin_quickstart`) in a location of your choosing (we'll use the Desktop here) and enter this directory using the following commands:
+Create a new directory (e.g., `pushkin_quickstart`) in a location of your choosing (we'll use the Desktop here) and enter this directory using the following commands:

 ```
 cd Desktop